Webhooks

 Test button in the dashboard

 Every registered webhook has a Test button.
-Clicking it sends a sample webhook.test payload to your endpoint using a real delivery attempt including all signature headers.
+Clicking it sends a sample payload to your endpoint using a real delivery attempt, including all signature headers — so you can confirm your verification logic works end to end.

 Test via API